 A simple yet often effective choice is a symmetric candidate distribution centred at the current point in the chain (with a fixed variance), resulting in the \emph{Random Walk Metropolis} (RWM) (e.g. \cite{sherlock2010random}).
 The convergence properties of a chain produced by the RWM are well-studied.
 In one dimension, essentially convergence is geometric if $\pi(x)$ decays at an exponential or faster rate in the tails \cite{mengersen1996rates}, while in higher dimensions an additional curvature condition is required \cite{roberts1996geometric}.
 Slower rates of convergence have also been established in the case of heavier tails \cite{jarner2007convergence}.

 Recently, some MCMC methods have been proposed which generalise the RWM, whereby proposals are still centred at the current point $x$ and symmetric, but the variance changes with $x$ \cite{roberts2009examples,roberts2002langevin,sejdinovic2014kernel,andrieu2008tutorial, craiu2009learn}.
 An extension to infinite-dimensional Hilbert spaces is also suggested in \cite{rudolf2015generalization}.
 The motivation is that the chain can become more `local', perhaps making larger jumps when out in the tails, or mimicking the local dependence structure of $\pi(\cdot)$ to propose more intelligent moves.
 Designing MCMC methods of this nature is particularly relevant for modern Bayesian inference problems, where posterior distributions are often high dimensional and exhibit nonlinear correlations \cite{girolami2011riemann}.
-We term this approach the \emph{Position-Dependent Random Walk Metropolis} (PDRWM), although technically this is a misnomer, since proposals are no longer random walks.\footnote{The size of jump now depends on the current position in the chain.} Other choices of candidate distribution designed with distributions that exhibit nonlinear correlations were introduced in \cite{girolami2011riemann}.
+We term this approach the \emph{Position-dependent Random Walk Metropolis} (PDRWM), although technically this is a misnomer, since proposals are no longer random walks.
+Other choices of candidate distribution designed with distributions that exhibit nonlinear correlations were introduced in \cite{girolami2011riemann}.
 Although powerful, these require derivative information for $\log\pi(x)$, something which can be unavailable in modern inference problems (e.g. \cite{brooks2011handbook}).
 We note that no such information is required for the PDRWM, as evidenced by the particular cases suggested in \cite{roberts2009examples,roberts2002langevin,sejdinovic2014kernel,andrieu2008tutorial,craiu2009learn}.
 However, there are relations between the approaches, to the extent that understanding how the properties of the PDRWM differ from the standard RWM should also aid understanding of the methods introduced in \cite{girolami2011riemann}.